 - Other Resources

-An online fax service would allow you to have a dedicated fax line that is hosted by the service provider.
+An online fax service is a dedicated fax number that is hosted by a service provider.

 For full details on online fax services compatible with Windows 7 and other operating systems, see our page on Online Faxing.